Dartmouth College student groups: Palaeopitus

-Palaeopitus Senior Society was founded in 1899 by Edward Hall, class of 1892.
+Palaeopitus Senior Society was founded in 1899.
 The name Palaeopitus is a derivative of the Greek word for "Old Pine".
-Initially a secret society, Palaeopitus has operated with their membership publicly known in recent years.
-Membership is regarded as eldest of the "current crop of 'pines'".
+Initially a secret society, Palaeopitus has operated with its membership publicly known in recent years.
+Membership is regarded as the eldest of the "current crop of 'pines'".
 Subsequently, leaders of communities on campus generally make up the membership.
 Unlike other societies, members may belong to other societies as well.

 Phoenix

-Phoenix was founded in 1984 and is the second-oldest all female senior society.
-This college-recognized society draws from a cross section of women leaders to carry on its mission of promoting co-education at Dartmouth.
-In 2020, Phoenix officially opened its membership to non-female leaders, and began tapping nonbinary undergraduates as well.
+Phoenix was founded in 1984 and is the second-oldest female senior society.
+It was previously the Delta Nu chapter of Phi Gamma Delta.
+In 2020, Phoenix officially opened its membership to non-female and nonbinary leaders.

 Phrygian

 Phrygian is an all-male secret society at Dartmouth.
 Its name comes from the Phrygian Cap, a symbol of liberty.
 It is devoted to philosophies of individual liberty.

 Pyxis

 Taking its name from a triad of stars in the southern sky, the Pyxis constellation, this all-female secret society was founded shortly after the integration of women at the college.
 It acquires its members from across Dartmouth's campus, including leaders of various organizations on campus, athletic teams, and Greek houses.
 While little is known about this exclusive group, its members can be identified by a small, chic tattoo.